ashutoshgt/postgis_primer/README.md

 ## Pre-requisites

-1. A Postgres DB with Postgis extension installed and spatial data populated
+1. A Postgres DB with Postgis extension installed and geo spatial data populated
    1. Clone this repo on your local machine
    2. Move to the root of the project
    3. Run `docker compose up`